einstein/open_struct/README.md

 # OpenStruct

-An `OpenStruct` is a data structure that allows the definition of arbitrary methods and properties at runtime.
+An `OpenStruct` is a data structure that allows the definition of arbitrary methods and properties **at runtime**.

 ## Usage